jhosvr/dontstarvetogether/README.md

 2. Go to the scripts directory
 3. Run the setupServer.sh script

-The above steps will create a start server script called "DST-Server.sh" in the user's home folder, install steamcmd to $HOME/steamcmd, install Don't Starve Together at $HOME/.klei and create the configuration files at $HOME/.klei/DoNotStarveTogether/DST-Server
+The above steps will do the following:

+* Create all necessary files for a DST server in the base folder $HOME/dst-server, which includes:
+  * Installs steamcmd to dst-server/steamcmd
+  * Installs DST to dst-server/dst
+  * Generates server configs for a server "dstserver01" in dst-server/servers/dstserver01
+  * Generates a mod list saved at dst-server/servers/dstserver01
+  * Generates a start server script, which at runtime will update the game and generate necessary mod config files

 # Setting up a new server with custom settings
 Please follow these steps in order to setup a custom server